cra1gg/hatop/process.md

 important.
 We prioritized the user stories based on whether or not they are required for the application to work as desired.

 # Meetings
 We conducted meetings both online and in person, however most of the time we communicated using Facebook Messenger and Discord.
-We chose to use Facebook Messenger and Discord to communicate online because they both help facilitate the sharing of code snippets and syntax highlighting due to their inbuilt markdown support.
+Facebook Messenger and Discord was used because because they both help facilitate the sharing of code snippets and syntax highlighting due to their built-in markdown support.

 We met in person every Thursday, and communicated online throughout the week.